Adamocho/codevm/README.md

 ### Short story about the origins of this project

 I was furious when realized that the distribution of linux, which I was using at the time, did not include a proper vscode package in their package manager repository.
-And then I thought to myself: "Wouldn't it be nice, if I could have ** any version ** of vscode at my beck and call?" - the idea was born.
+And then I thought to myself: "Wouldn't it be nice, if I could have ** any version ** of vscode at my call?" - the idea was born.

 ## Installing